bcantoni/vagrant-cassandra/3.MultiDC/README.md

 node16                     running (virtualbox)
 ```

-Log in to one node and check the Cassandra cluster status:
+Log in to one node and check the Cassandra cluster status.
+You should see all 6 nodes up and running:

 ```
 $ vagrant ssh node11